SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/QuickLymanAlpha/index.rst

   QLAEntropyFloor:
     density_threshold_H_p_cm3: 0.1       # Physical density above which the entropy floor kicks in expressed in Hydrogen atoms per cm^3.
-    over_density_threshold:    10.       # Overdensity above which the entropy floor can kick in.
+    over_density_threshold:    10.       # Over-density above which the entropy floor can kick in.
     temperature_norm_K:        8000      # Temperature of the entropy floor at the density threshold expressed in Kelvin.

-SWIFT will convert the temperature normalisations and Hydrogen number density thresholds into internal energies and densities respectively assuming a neutral gas with primoridal abundance pattern.
+SWIFT will convert the temperature normalisations and Hydrogen number density thresholds into internal energies and densities respectively assuming a neutral gas with primordial abundance pattern.
 This implies that the floor may not be exactly at the position given in the YAML file if the gas has different properties.
 This is especially the case for the temperature limit which will often be lower than the imposed floor by a factor :math:`\frac{\mu_{\rm neutral}}{\mu_{ionised}} \approx \frac{1.22}{0.59} \approx 2` due to the different ionisation states of the gas.

-Recall that we additionally impose an absolute minium temperature at all densities with a value provided in the :ref:`Parameters_SPH` section of the parameter file.
+Recall that we additionally impose an absolute minimum temperature at all densities with a value provided in the :ref:`Parameters_SPH` section of the parameter file.
 This minimal temperature is typically set to 100 Kelvin.

 .. _QLA_cooling:

-Gas cooling: Wiersma+2009a with fixed primoridal metallicity
+Gas cooling: Wiersma+2009a with fixed primordial metallicity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The gas cooling is based on the redshift-dependent tables of `Wiersma et